 Ideally, Visitor Surveys should be conducted on the same days as Visitor Counts.
 This makes it easier to know if the market collected a representative number of responses based on the attendance that day.
 If it’s not possible to complete both the Visitor Count and Visitor Surveys on the same day, then surveying the week following a Visitor Count is the next best approach.
 This will allow for a closer relationship between the attendance and the number of surveys.
 The method used in FM Metrics is to collect survey data for at least 2 days but preferably over 4 days in one season.
 A market season is usually around 20-25 weeks.
-If you want to collect data for a year round market, you would conduct data collection on two sets of days in the summer/fall season and then in the winter/spring season, for a total of 4-8 data collection days over the year.
+If you want to collect data for a year round market, you would conduct two separate data collection; one set in the summer/fall season and then another in the winter/spring season, for a total of 4-8 data collection days over the year.

 Step 1: Identify Sample Size, Selection Interval and Number of Data Collectors

 The term sample size means the number of surveys needed to provide a reasonably representative amount of responses.
 The sample sizes listed in the table below will provide a 90% confidence level, with 5% margin of error which is a level that most researchers would find adequate.
-Try to reach your minimum sample size over the course of multiple market days, so you reach the widest variety of visitors but be careful to not choose special days or go past the season that you are measuring.
+You will set the goal to reach your minimum sample size over the course of multiple market days, so you reach the widest variety of visitors.
+Be careful to not choose special days or collect past the season that you are measuring.

 Visitors who volunteer to take the survey, but aren’t in the selection interval should be allowed to take the survey, to support the desire for participation.
-The volunteered surveys can be separated out when entering the data (be sure to choose “volunteer” on these surveys).
-If multiple people in one group want to take the survey, allow if they are each from a separate household, but step a few feet away to then survey them one by one.
+The volunteered surveys can be separated out when entering the data (be sure to write or circle “volunteer” on these surveys).
+If multiple people in one group want to take the survey, allow if they are each from a separate household, but ask them to step a few feet away to survey them one by one.

 Step 2: Map the Survey Line